speedie1337/spmenu/README.md

 `./build.sh # Run as root.
 Install any missing dependencies.`

 Report any issues with the build.sh script.
-There's also a Makefile which you can use but it may require editing host.mk and toggle.mk manually.

 ## Installation (macOS/OS X/Mac OS X)